We've updated the content to describe the latest versions of Angular and React.

 The diff between Angular and React is that it’s impossible to jump from Angular 2.0 to 7.0.
 First, you need to install updates between the versions, one by one.

 Why React is better than Angular?
-React is a library, and it has complete backward compatibility.
+React is a library, and it has full backward compatibility.
 You can add different releases of the libraries to the application and update the old ones.

 If you plan to step-by-step enhance the project by adding new features, React might be the best choice since it has absolute backward compatibility.